Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 7th 2022 - 01:27:56 pm**
 The calculations for the theoretical [[No Load Speed]] are totally wrong.
 It may be calculating something else, but for now im going to use the [[No Load Speed]] that I measured.

+**June 7th 2022 - 01:42:24 pm**
+Just graphed all the values as [[Motor Characterization Notes]] dictates.
+The [[Efficiency]] graph looks better than before, however it still does not have the right shape to reflect an accurate prediction.
+It is now linear.
+I think there is an issue with how I am calculating [[Applied Voltage]].
+Im going to look at the [[Motor Characterization Notes]] some more and if I cant find what they mean by [[Applied Voltage]] then I will copy the example motor curve table that they provide, back calculate to get what they use as their [[Applied Voltage]], and see if it is constant, linear, or something else.
+This should show me where the error in my data is.

+**June 7th 2022 - 01:51:41 pm**
+It does appear that [[Applied Voltage]] is the voltage running into the system.
+However last time I tried using [[Applied Voltage]] multiplied by current it didnt give me an accurate graph.
+I wonder if the in accuracies in my measurements are the cause for this or if my understanding of [[Applied Voltage]] is still wrong.
+I am going to plot the data from [[Motor Characterization Notes]] and check what their [[Applied Voltage]] looks like.